Johannv23/The-Rise-of-AI/README.md

-# Lunar Lander – CS-UY 3113
+# Rise of the AI – CS-UY 3113

 **Author:** Johann Varghese
 **Course:** CS-UY 3113
-**Assignment:** Lunar Lander
+**Assignment:** Rise of the AI
-**Date Due:** 03/14/2026
+**Date Due:** 04/04/2026

 ---

 ## Description

-This project is a Lunar Lander game built using Raylib in C++.
+This project is a platformer game built using Raylib in C++.

-The player controls an astronaut lander and must safely land on one of two platforms while managing fuel and avoiding the rocky terrain below.
+The player controls Krabby, a crab on a beach quest, navigating through 3 levels of increasing difficulty while avoiding enemies and managing lives.

 The game features:

+- 3 fully scrolling levels with increasing difficulty
+- Menu, Win, and Lose scenes as separate Scene objects
+- 3 types of AI enemies: Wanderer, Follower, and Lerper
+- Lives system shared across all levels
+- Fully animated player character
+- Looping background music and 3 sound effects
-- Gravity-based physics with acceleration and velocity
+- Fixed timestep physics with gravity and collision detection
-- Thrust mechanics using acceleration (not direct velocity)
-- Drift/deceleration when thrust keys are released
-- Fuel system that depletes when thrusting
-- Static safe landing platform (WIN)
-- Moving platform that travels left and right (WIN)
-- Rocky terrain that ends the game on contact (LOSE)
+- Camera that follows the player horizontally
-- Animated engine flame sprite sheet
-- Win and lose end screens
-- Fuel bar UI with color indicator

 ---